RainerWaldmann/wastewater/Readme.md

 # Variant Analysis

-Python script parses folders in --inputDir , The folder name is used as the sample name
+**Python script parses folders in --inputDir , The folder name is used as the sample name**

-Usage:
+## Usage:
-    > python main.py --inputDir [path to folder that contains one folder per sample]
+    > python [main.py](Python/CagableaParser/main.py) --inputDir [path to folder that contains one folder per sample]

-Each folder within the specified folder corresponds to one sample and must contain:
+**Each folder within the specified folder corresponds to one sample and must contain:**

  - a variation frequency file with a name ending with 'ivar.tsv'
  - a sequencing depth data file with a name ending with 'depth.tsv'

- Comments:
+ ## Comments:
  - ignores folders that do not contain a variation frequency file with a name ending with 'ivar.tsv'
 - ignores folders with names starting with '_'.
-- if removeFirstCharsFromSampleName = True in [settings.py](CagableaParserV0.3/settings.py), the first characters from the sample name until the first underscore at max pos 5 in the name will be removed.
-Used to define sorting order e.g.  a sample (folder name) AAA_..... will be shown before AAB_ .
-AAA_ and AAB_ will be removed in sample names in graphs, reports ..
+- if removeFirstCharsFromSampleName = True in [settings.py](Python/CagableaParser/settings.py), the first characters from the sample name until the first underscore at max pos 5 in the name will be removed.
+- Used to define sorting order in outputs e.g.  a sample (folder name) AAA_samplexxxx  AAB_sampleaaaa .
+AAA_ and AAB_ will be removed in sample names in graphs, reports ... samplexxxx will appear before sampleaaaa in the output

+## Output
-Output will be written to the folder provided as --inputDir
+**Output will be written to the folder provided as --inputDir**

 Output includes:
 - a html report with heatmaps, coverage plots, variant frequencies